hellmarbecker/blog/_posts/2023-04-23-multivalue-dimensions-in-apache-druid-part-5.markdown

 ## Learnings

 - Because of the way implicit unnesting works with Apache Druid, you may be surprised by the result when you filter and group by the same multi-value column.
-- Strict filtering can be enabled using sql multi-value functions.
+- Strict filtering can be enabled using SQL multi-value functions.
 - `MV_FILTER_ONLY` and `MV_FILTER_NONE` are used in the projection clause to eliminate unwanted values.
 - `MV_CONTAINS` and `MV_OVERLAP` are used in the filter clause to eliminate rows that have none of the wanted values at all, and would not be caught in the projection clause.
 - The two sets of functions usually have to be used together to obtain correct results.